 Prerequisites: All program courses except HI 699

-A seminar to provide practical observation and participation in the discussions and potential solutions to current issues in Health Informatics.
+Completion of practicum/project.
+Seminar lectures and participation in the discussions and potential solutions to current issues in Health Informatics.
 Real-world cases are reviewed, and collaborative problem-solving techniques are presented.
 Guest speakers discuss the fundamentals of leadership behaviors and best practices in Health Informatics.
-Capstone projects

 Co/Prerequisite: HI 620